University of Minnesota

 Minneapolis, Minnesota

 The Masonic Cancer Center was founded in 1991 as the University of Minnesota Cancer Center and received its NCI designation in 1998.
-It was renamed the Masonic Cancer Center (MCC) in 2009.
+It was renamed the Masonic Cancer Center (MCC) in early 2008.
 The Center combines population sciences, basic research, and translational cancer care with community outreach and educational activities.
 The Center facilitates the research of its members, fosters multidisciplinary approaches to cancer, provides infrastructure support for cancer research, and develops new methods and strategies to reduce cancer incidence and mortality.

 Specific scientific strengths of MCC include: chemoprevention and carcinogenesis, particularly in tobacco; obesity prevention research; hematopoietic stem cell biology and transplantation, especially in hematologic malignancies; translational research in immune and cell-based therapies; childhood malignancies, including biology, therapy, epidemiology, and survivorship; cancer prevention and screening, especially in colorectal and other solid tumors; immunology; novel mouse models to study cancer center etiology and progression; functional magnetic resonance imaging in cancer; and the development of interventional strategies for cancer prevention and treatment.